 It is the aim of the Exams Office to make the exam experience as stress-free and successful as possible for all students.
 If you have any queries, need help or advice at any time, before, during or after exams, please contact us.
-The Exams Office is located on the First Floor between 1.13 and 1.14 and opposite the Sports Hall and is open daily from 8:30am to 3:30pm.
+The Exams Office is located on the second in Room 2.20 and is open daily from 8:30am to 3:30pm.
 You can contact the New College Doncaster exams team in the following ways:

-Jayne Pownall - Examinations Officer jayne.pownall@nclt.ac.uk 01302 976529

-Georgina Lawrence - Trust Examinations Manager georgina.lawrence@nclt.ac.uk 01977 802821

-General Examinations Enquiries exams@nclt.ac.uk
+Jayne Pownall - Examinations Officer jayne.pownall@nclt.ac.uk 01302 976676 Nicola Cooper - Exam Admin Support nicola.cooper@nclt.ac.uk 01302 976676 Georgina Lawrence - Trust Examinations Manager georgina.lawrence@nclt.ac.uk 01977 802821 General Examinations Enquiries exams@nclt.ac.uk